 First, check to see if you’re already there, and if so just review and edit your entry as needed.
 If not, then go ahead and add your band’s information.

 The starting point for creating a new MusicBrainz entry for your band.

-Optimize Your Images
+6. Optimize Your Band Images